 - fresh ginger

 Why use cornstarch instead of flour to make the Glaze Sauce?

 Cornstarch is pure starch and flour still has proteins and fiber in it.
-That is the reason flour works for bread but you can’t make bread out of just cornstarch.
 Also, cornstarch works way better at absorbing water, which is why it causes the sauce to thicken.